jingtaoleozhang/ecem202a_project/docs/report.md

 <img src="media/coral%20and%20ard.png" height="300" />

-The third setup will be similar to the second one, however the Coral will be replaced by a PC with an Nvidia GTX 1060 GPU and Intel i7-8750H CPU.
+The third setup will be similar to the second one, however the Coral will be replaced by a PC with an NVIDIA GTX 1060 GPU and Intel i7-8750H CPU.

 ## Software
 The application that will be used to compare the setups is human activity recognition using accelerometer and gyroscope data.